ApiLogicServer/Docs/docs/Tech-Learning-Flask.md

 * But it's a **complete Flask App:** a running project, with a database, accessed with SQLAlchemy.
 * **Accessed via VSCode**, *running in your Browser*, courtesy Codespaces.
     * Codespaces is a remarkable new product from GitHub.
 When you click the link above, it requisitions a server, installs your project (and all its dependencies, such as Python and Flask), and opens it in VSCode *in your Browser*.
-    * You can also use this App Fiddle to explore Codespaces, how to set up a dev container, and use it on your own projects.
+    * You can also use this App Fiddle learn how to use Codespaces - how to set up a dev container, and use it on your own projects.

 The link (at the end) actually opens 3 projects.
 The first is a minimal Flask/SQLAlchemy app.
 It has a readme - use it to explore the code, run it, alter / debug it, etc.  The other 2 illustrate how API Logic Server *creates* executable, customizable Flask projects, with a single command.